dgs3/json_fnl/README.md

+# Json Find And Lint
-# Yet Another Json Linter!
+Yet Another Json Linter!
 A linter to both discover and lint json files.
 Prints out invalid json files.

 Exits non-0 when unlinted files exist, so you should be able to drop it into your CI/CD